jeanramalho/estudos/Node/Estudos Node.md

 ## Deletando registros no banco de dados

-Para deletar registros use a propriedade destroy, passando o id a ser deletado atraves do where
+Para deletar registros use a propriedade destroy, passando o id a ser deletado atraves do where e tratando com .then e .catch, como no exemplo abaixo: